ARMmbed/mbed-os/docs/design-documents/tools/cmake_components.md

 Note, we shall use response files with static libraries or any other solution we choose to avoid path limitation in OS.

 These bugs will be fixed eventually.
-However, we still haven not address the main problem - there are too many objects files to compile.
+However, we still have not addressed the main problem - there are too many objects files to compile.
 We need a solution to split the tree into components and built only what is required.
 Therefore response files could be considered as a workaround for now until we get components in CMake.

 ## Only core libraries built as objects